Summer learning loss?

 more frequently.
 But it suggests that kids can retain specific math

-facts over the summer without daily drills.
+facts over the summer without resorting to daily sessions.

-When young school children were asked to practice mental rotation
+For example, when young school children were asked to practice mental rotation

 tasks – tasks that required them to predict how two geometrical shapes